newrelic/newrelic_mysql_java_plugin/README.md

 Find the New Relic MySQL plugin in [Plugin Central](https://rpm.newrelic.com/extensions/com.newrelic.plugins.mysql.instance)

 ----
-**Your New Relic MySQL plugin can be operational in 2 minutes when following these steps.**
+**Your New Relic MySQL plugin can be operational in just a few minutes when following these steps.**

 ----
 ## Prerequisites